daroczig/consular/README.md

 - read and reload the configuration of the local agent
 - read services registered with the local agent
 - register new service to the local agent
+- deregister a service from the local agent